 If you have a qualified medical condition, you may request special dietary accommodations by filling out a request form.

-Balance Your Plate is an educational campaign, sponsored by Duke Student Health and Duke Dining, was developed to address the how to of healthy eating at a glance.
-A plate that regularly reflects choices from all food groups, in moderate portions, is a practical and easy way to stay healthy and manage your weight.
+Balance Your Plate is an educational campaign, sponsored by Duke Student Health and Duke Dining.
+This program was developed to address the how to of healthy eating at a glance.
+A plate that regularly reflects choices from all food groups, in moderate portions, is a practical and easy way to stay healthy and maintain the right weight for you.

-A balanced plate consists of approximately 50-65% carbohydrate (fruits, vegetables and whole grains), some lean protein and healthy fat, as well as some low fat dairy, if you choose.
-Student Health Center dietitians work closely with Duke Dining to ensure that healthy menu items are a mainstream offering throughout the Marketplace.
+A balanced plate consists of approximately 50-65% carbohydrate (vegetables, fruits, whole grains and starches), some lean protein and healthy fat, as well as some low fat dairy, if you choose.
+Student Health Center dietitians work closely with Duke Dining to ensure that healthy menu items are a mainstream offering throughout the cafes on campus..

 Why is a Balanced Plate so Important?